mundschenk-at/avatar-privacy/readme.txt

 = Can this plugin be used on a multisite installation? =

 Yes, the plugin can be used on a multisite installation.
 You can either activate it on individual blogs or do a network activation.
-Options will be set per blog, so the blog admins need to decide which options to use.
-What will be global is the table for the 'Let users and commenters opt in or out of using gravatars.' option: A global table 'wp_avatar_privacy' will be created that is shared across all blogs.
+As users are global to a multisite installation, their choice regarding Gravatar.com use will affect all sites in the network.
 So if a user comments on blog A and chooses to display gravatars, this decision will be followed on blog B and C too.

-I develop and use this plugin on a multisite installation with three blogs.
-Any network with a comparatively small number of blogs should be fine.
-I haven't really thought about the implications of using the plugin on a network with many 'sites' (as opposed to 'blogs').
-Does anybody even do that with WordPress?!

-= Why is a minimal WordPress version of 3.2 required?
-Will it work with older WordPress installations? =

-I chose WP 3.2 since that was the release that dropped support for PHP 4 and I didn't want to support that.
-While I'm writing the initial release of this plugin, WP 3.3 is the current release.
-I will be testing with WP 3.2, but not with older versions.
-It's reasonable to assume that it works with versions since WP 3.0 at least if you use PHP 5.
-There is a check in the main plugin file that checks for PHP and WP versions and doesn't load the plugin on older versions.
-If you absolutely must use it with older WP versions, comment out the lines after the 'check minimum WP requirements' comment.
+On new installations, comment author (i.e. non-user) opt-in is recorded per site, not per network.
+If you first installed Avatar Privacy 0.4 or earlier, the global table `wp_avatar_privacy` continues to be used for all sites in the multisite network.
+This behavior can be overriden by the network admin via the filter hook `avatar_privacy_enable_global_table`.

 = Won't spam comments flood the database table with useless entries for the checkbox in the comment form? =